ddejohn/life/article.md

 Let's focus on the type hints in order to break down how the `NEXT_STATE()` function works: the `StateArray` type is an alias for `Tuple[np.ndarray, np.ndarray]`, or a 2-tuple of NumPy arrays, and the `StateUpdater` type is a `Callable` (Python's type hint for functions) which takes as its input a `StateArray` and returns a NumPy array.
 In other words, `NEXT_STATE()` is a closed binary operation on 2D NumPy arrays of `dtype="uint8"`.

 The implementation details of `np.vectorize()` are outside the scope of this article.
-The takeaway is that it will always return a new function of the type `Callable[[np.ndarray, ...], np.ndarray]`.
+The takeaway is that `np.vectorize()` will *return a new function* of the type `Callable[[np.ndarray, ...], np.ndarray]`.

-Here, I'm passing an anonymous function which takes two arguments, `x` and `y`, each representing a single element at the same position in `state` and `neighbors` respectively.
-The `np.vectorize()` function returns a `Callable[[np.ndarray, np.ndarray], np.ndarray]` which is assigned to `NEXT_STATE`.

 The `NEXT_STATE()` function now takes the `state` and `neighbors` arrays as arguments and constructs a new array by getting values based on the `RULES` dictionary lookup.
 In other words, in order to get the next **generation**, I just need to call `NEXT_STATE(state, neighbors)`.

-This hefty layer of abstraction allows me to focus on the next piece of the puzzle: calculating each cell's number of living neighbors.
+Unfortunately, `np.vectorize()` is a only convenience method and doesn't truly take advantage of SIMD as far as I can tell, so this particular technique is actually going to end up being a slight bottleneck.
+We'll come back to this later but for now, this hefty layer of abstraction allows us to focus on the next piece of the puzzle: calculating each cell's number of living neighbors.

 ### Neighborhoods and boundary conditions